Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

 \begin{definition} Given a hereditary graph property $\calH$, define $M_{\calH}:(0,1]\rightarrow \mathbb{N}$ as follows.
 For all $\e>0$, let $M_{\calH}(\e)$ be the smallest integer so that any sufficiently large graph in $\calH$ has an $\e$-regular partition with at most $M_{\calH}(\e)$ parts. \end{definition}

-It was first observed in \cite{Alon.2018is} that functions of the form $M_{\calH}$ obey certain restrictions.
-In particular, it was stated in \cite{Alon.2018is} that $M_{\calH}$ is either bounded above by a polynomial or below by a tower type function (the \emph{tower function}, $Tw:\mathbb{N}\rightarrow \mathbb{N}$ is defined by setting $Tw(1)=1$ and for all $x>1$, $Tw(x)=2^{Tw(x-1)}$).
-It turns out there are only three possible growth rates for such a function: constant, polynomial, or tower.
-Theorem \ref{thm:alljump} below summarizes this.
+Theorem \ref{thm:alljump} summarizes the possible assymptotic growth rates for such a function: constant, polynomial, or tower.
 It combines theorems due to Alon-Fischer-Newman, Lov\'{a}sz-Szegedy, and Fox-Lov\'{a}sz \cite{Fox.2014, Alon.2007, Lovasz.2010} and results of the author from \cite{Terry.2024b}.
 For more details, we refer the reader to \cite{Terry.2024b}.

 \begin{theorem} Suppose $\calH$ is a hereditary graph property.
 Then one of the following hold. \begin{enumerate} \item (Tower) For some $C>0$, $Tw(\e^{-C})\leq M_{\calH}(\e)\leq O(Tw(\e^{-2}))$, \item (Exponential) For some $C>0$, $\e^{-1+o(1)}\leq M_{\calH}(\e)\leq O(\e^{-C})$, or \item (Constant) For some $C\geq 1$, $M_{\calH}(\e)=C$. \end{enumerate} \end{theorem}